Local Thermal Operations and Classical Communication: Framework of Local Thermal Operations and Classical Communication

 \begin{conj} Local thermal operations and classical operations with an arbitrary number of rounds and shared randomness yield a set of operations, which closure is equivalent to the semilocal thermal operations when we restrict both classes to energy-incoherent states,

-\end{conj} Should the above conjecture, or its stronger version without shared randomness or extension to genuinely quantum states, hold true, it would have interesting consequences, especially taking into account that considerations in \cite{Bera2021} have been carried out appealing only energy-incoherent states -- \textbf{finite-size engine operating with Carnot efficiency could be realised with a (potentially finite-round) LTOCC protocol without appealing to its quantum properties.} Furthermore, in LTOCC$_n$ +R all interactions between subsystems and the extension between thermal baths are purely classical, which is not the case for SLTO.
-Hence, the above result would indicate that at least for energy-incoherent states, the introduction of coherent interactions does not increase the set of possible operations.
+\end{conj} Should the above conjecture, its stronger version without shared randomness or extension to genuinely quantum states, hold true, it would have interesting consequences, especially taking into account that considerations in \cite{Bera2021} have been carried out appealing only energy-incoherent states -- \textbf{finite-size engine operating with Carnot efficiency could be realised with a (potentially finite-round) LTOCC protocol without appealing to its quantum properties.} Furthermore, in LTOCC$_n$ +R all interactions between subsystems and by extension between thermal baths are purely classical, which is not the case for SLTO.
+Hence, the above result would indicate that at least for energy-incoherent states, the introduction of coherent interactions does not increase the set of possible operations. \bl{At the same time, it is worth noting that, in line with the discussion provided in Section \ref{sec:landauer_cost}, LTOCC protocols involve external costs connected to continued writing and erasure of classical memory used to track measurement results.
+Thus, the question of whether the energetic cost of memory impedes attaining Carnot limit merits further investigation.}

 For the sake of simplicity we introduced the entire LTOCC($+$M) framework in restriction to the energy-incoherent states.
 An illustrative example of this paradigm -- implementing classical logic gates CNOT and SWAP by LTOCC is presented in Appendix \ref{app:subsec_logic_gates}.
 However, they are well defined for general quantum states as well, see Appendix \ref{App:semilocal}.
 Furtheremore in Appendix \ref{App:coch_evol} we provide partial resoults on coherences' evolutions under LTOCC($+$M).